Skip to main content

 • Parking: paid lot parking

 Matheson Hammock Park & Marina is a state park, so there are some regulations here you won't find at other beaches; no ball throwing, for one.
-But it is among the quietest, easiest beach stops, particularly for families with young children or those who aren't overly confident swimmers.
+But it is among the best beaches in Miami while also being one of the quietest, easiest beach stops, particularly for families with young children or those who aren't overly confident swimmers.
 You'll find kayaks and SUPs to rent, an on-site restaurant serving up mouthwatering coastal fare and a clean, manicured environment that invites you to settle in and stay awhile.
 Palm trees aplenty provide plenty of opportunities to snap up a hammock (thus the name).
 The man-made saltwater pond area couldn't be calmer.
 It's hard to go wrong with this beach, which is located just minutes from the Fairchild Tropical Botanic Garden in Coral Gables--about 10 minutes south of downtown Miami.

 4. Historic Virginia Key Beach Park